theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - G. None of the above

 ### A9.
+A, C, D, E. Option A is correct because it is the traditional `main()` method signature and variables may begin with underscores.
+Options C and D are correct because the array operator may appear after the variable name.
+Option E is correct because varargs are allowed in place of an array.
+Option B is incorrect because variables are not allowed to begin with a digit.
+Option F is incorrect because the argument must be an array or varargs.
+Option F is a perfectly goog method.
+However, it is not one that can be run from the command line because it has the wrong parameter type.

 ### Q10.
 Which of the following are legal entry point methods that can be run form the command line?
 (Choose all that apply)
 - A. `private static void main(String[] args)`